 A few years ago, Chinn gave daily tours at the Hong Kong Heritage Museum while his collection was on display there, including a video about how Bruce Lee helped Chinn find his strength.

 On the day before he was about to leave, a white woman from Boston with two adopted Asian children stopped him and said, “I just saw your video and my son started crying.”

 Chinn cleared his schedule so that he could give a two-hour tour with the little boy, during which their mom came to understand that her son had been bullied, and thanked Chinn for helping her connect with her sons more deeply.

 Little 11-year-old Jeff Chinn would be so proud of the man he became, as would Bruce Lee himself.

 Published on April 27, 2022

 Words by Frankie Huang

-Frankie Huang is the deputy editor-in-chief of JoySauce, where she also serves the roles of occasional illustrator, and TikTok curator for the company Slack.
+Frankie Huang is a culture writer, editor and illustrator.
 She proudly descends from a long line of stubborn, bossy women.
 Follow her on Twitter @ourobororoboruo

 Photography by Mengshin Lin